-This task shows you how to enable Jakarta Transactions on your datasource.
+This task shows you how to enable Java Transaction API (JTA) on your datasource.

-- Your database must support Jakarta Transactions.
+- Your database must support JTA.
 For more information, see the documentation from your database vendor.

 - Create a non-XA datasource.
 For instructions, see the Configuration Guide.

-XA datasources, as described in the Configuration Guide, are Jakarta Transactions capable by default.
+XA datasources, described in the Configuration Guide, are JTA capable by default.

 Use the following management CLI command to set the

 In a managed domain, precede this command with

 Reload the server for the changes to take effect.